Roland Schoeman: Three 2004 Olympic medals

+2006 Commonwealth games

-He won a gold medal at the 2004 Summer Olympics in Athens in the 4 × 100 m freestyle, a silver medal in the 100 m freestyle event and a bronze in the 50 m freestyle.
-Three of the Men's 100 metre Freestyle team were in the team that broke the record and won gold at the 2006 Commonwealth Games.
-He also claimed golds in the 100m freestyle and 100m butterfly.
+Three of the Men's 4x100 metre Freestyle team at the 2004 Olympics were in the team that broke the record and won gold at the 2006 Commonwealth Games.
+He also claimed golds at the 2006 Commonwealth Games in the 100m freestyle and 100m butterfly.

+2001, 2005, 2007 World Aquatic Championships

+Schoeman won a bronze in the 50 meter freestyle at the 2001 World Aquatics Championships.